Funding for Historic Preservation – Introduction

 - New York State Environmental Protection Fund Grants

-- Preserve New York Grant Program for historic structure reports, historic landscape reports and cultural resource surveys
+- Preserve New York Grant Program for historic structure reports, historic landscape reports and cultural resource surveys, through the Preservation League of NYS and the NYS Council on the Arts

 - New York State Council on the Arts (NYSCA)’s Architecture, Planning and Design Program